rshivjiani/rshivjiani.github.io/_posts/2015-03-28-two-kings-of-draft-2015.md

 ---
-title: Where Will The Two Kings of the Draft Lay Their Throne?
+title: "Where Will The Two Kings of the Draft Lay Their Throne?"
 layout: post
 ---